 Cataract surgery removes the cloudy lens and replaces it with a clear artificial lens called an IOL.

 We perform minimally invasive, small incision cataract surgery using the standard method called phacoemulsification (“phaco”) surgery.
 First, the eye is numbed with anesthesia.
 Then a tiny incision is made in the eye to make room for a small ultrasonic probe.
 This probe breaks up or emulsifies, the cloudy lens into tiny particles which are then removed from the eye.

 After the cloudy lens has been removed, a new artificial lens, or IOL, is implanted in the eye.
 With the recent advance of foldable IOLs (intraocular lenses), artificial lenses can be implanted through the same small incision from the phaco procedure.

 What is the Capsule?

 The natural lens of the eye is held in place by a thin clear membrane called the lens capsule.
 The capsule completely surrounds the lens and separates it from the thick fluid in the back of the eye, called the vitreous, and the thinner fluid in the front of the eye called the aqueous.

 Cataract Surgery Effects the Capsule:

-Sometimes the posterior, or back, portion of the capsule becomes cloudy after cataract surgery.
+Sometimes the posterior portion of the capsule becomes cloudy after cataract surgery.
 The reasons for this cloudiness are unknown.
-If the posterior capsule becomes so cloudy that it detrimentally effects vision, then a capsulotomy is performed.
+If the posterior capsule becomes so cloudy that it detrimentally affects vision, then a capsulotomy is performed.